 You should see output like this (the output you see may not be exactly like this, but the major versions should match):

-To set up your environment, navigate to the Unit-6 directory and run:
+To set up your environment, navigate to the GitHub repo and run:

 This creates a node_modules directory in the root directory.
 It contains the

 sqlite3 module and all of its dependencies.
 This is the one deviation from the required “vanilla” approach to Node.js.